codurance/site/careers/apprentice.md

 ### What are you looking for in an apprentice?

 We abide by a set of values, and are looking for apprentices who understand why.
-You don't need to have to have worked professionally.
 We want people who have:

   * the willingness to learn
   * an openness to new ideas